Zum Hauptinhalt springen

 Offers personal accounts from diverse voices, each one considered a ‘gifted kid’ in their youth, and considers questions of identity, inequality, poverty, racism, and more.
 Essays address the dangers of praising achievements over efforts, imposter syndrome, intelligence as identity, and why even the smartest among us often feel like failures.

 Kaitlin Ugolik Phillips is a writer and editor living in Raleigh, North Carolina.
-Her work has appeared in Scientific American, LitHub, Narratively, Columbia Journalism Review, and many more.
+Her work has appeared in Scientific American, LitHub, Narratively, and Columbia Journalism Review.

 Table of Contents